Mohawk people: Beaver Wars

 Over time, some converted Mohawk relocated to Jesuit mission villages established south of Montreal on the St. Lawrence River in the early 1700s: Kahnawake (used to be spelled as Caughnawaga, named for the village of that name in the Mohawk Valley) and Kanesatake.
 These Mohawk were joined by members of other Indigenous peoples but dominated the settlements by number.
 Many converted to Roman Catholicism.
 In the 1740s, Mohawk and French set up another village upriver, which is known as Akwesasne.
 Today a Mohawk reserve, it spans the St. Lawrence River and present-day international boundaries to New York, United States, where it is known as the St. Regis Mohawk Reservation.

 Kateri Tekakwitha, born at Ossernenon in the late 1650s, has become noted as a Mohawk convert to Catholicism.
 She moved with relatives to Caughnawaga on the north side of the Mohawk river after her parents' deaths.
 She was known for her faith and a shrine was built to her in New York.
 In the late 20th century, she was beatified and was canonized in October 2012 as the first Native American Catholic saint.
 She is also recognized by the Episcopal and Lutheran churches.

 After the fall of New Netherland to England in 1664, the Mohawk in New York traded with the English and sometimes acted as their allies.
 During King Philip's War, Metacom, sachem of the warring Wampanoag Pokanoket, decided to winter with his warriors near Albany in 1675.
 Encouraged by the English, the Mohawk attacked and killed all but 40 of the 400 Pokanoket.

 From the 1690s, Protestant missionaries sought to convert the Mohawk in the New York colony.
 Many were baptized with English surnames, while others were given both first and surnames in English.

-During the late 17th and early 18th centuries, the Mohawk and Abenaki First Nations in New England were involved in raids conducted by the French and English against each other's settlements during Queen Anne's War and other conflicts.
+During the late 17th and early 18th centuries, the Mohawk and Abenaki in New England were involved in raids conducted by the French and English against each other's settlements during Queen Anne's War and other conflicts.
 They conducted a growing trade in captives, holding them for ransom.
 Neither of the colonial governments generally negotiated for common captives, and it was up to local European communities to raise funds to ransom their residents.
 In some cases, French and Abenaki raiders transported captives from New England to Montreal and the Mohawk mission villages.
 The Mohawk at Kahnawake forcibly adopted numerous young women and children to add to their own members, having suffered losses to disease and warfare.
 For instance, among them were numerous survivors of the more than 100 captives taken in the Deerfield raid in western Massachusetts.
 The minister of Deerfield was ransomed and returned to Massachusetts, but his daughter was forcibly adopted by a Mohawk family and ultimately assimilated and married a Mohawk man.